cjeller1592/WriteasAPI/README.md

 _Creating a post:_

 ```
-p = c.create_post("This is a the body of the post.", "This is a Title")
+p = c.createPost("This is a the body of the post.", "This is a Title")
 print p

 # This will return the post's data when successful